 What's the secrets then to finding win-win solutions?

-Rather than insisting from the outset on your initial solution or suggested plan of action, switch your focus to clarification of your and your partner's underlying concerns.
-This understanding then makes it relatively easy to create a solution that satisfies both of you.
+Rather than insisting from the outset on your initial solution or suggested plan of action, use your initial preference of what to do as a jumping off point for diving down to clarify your and your partner's underlying concerns.
+Understanding the concerns to which your original idea had been one of many possible solutions then makes it relatively easy to create a solution that satisfies both of you.

 The hardest part, as I mentioned above, often is step one, noticing when to use win-win solution-building.
 You'll need to practice noting any time you feel a tug of war emerging, that is, any time that each of you is pulling for a different plan of action.